 - Disabled Beggars: this is heart-breaking.
 Usually these people who are missing limbs or are disfigured in some way just sit by the street with piercing eyes that reach into your soul.
 I’m more inclined to give money in this case, although there are just so many that it’s often not possible.

 - Silent Beggars: you’ll see these people on the street with their head hung down and a sign on the ground that details their situation.
-If you can’t read Chinese you’ll never know exactly what’s wrong – usually it’s a relative or family situation.
+If you can’t read Chinese you’ll never know exactly what’s wrong – usually it’s a relative or family situation (see the best tools to help you learn to read Chinese).
 I’ve given in these situations before but most of the time I watch the local Chinese to see what they do.

 - Fake Monks: this is an actual scam where people dress up as monks asking for donations.
 While some may be real, many are also fake.
 Give with caution.

 This beggar in Chengdu was followed around by reporters and (surprise!) found to be perfectly able to walk and work.